-- Serratia marcescens on a T-soy slant

-- Serratia marcescens in a T-soy broth

-- Staphylococcus aureus on a T-soy slant

-- Staphylococcus aureus in a T-soy broth
+- Serratia marcescens on a T-soy slant ("sir-A-shuh mar-CESS-ens") - Serratia marcescens in a T-soy broth - Staphylococcus aureus on a T-soy slant ("STAH-fih-low-cock-us AW-ree-us") - Staphylococcus aureus in a T-soy broth

 - 1. Label your tubes with your name, date, lab time, and the organism each tube will contain.
 (Write only on the clear glass, not on the lid or the white patch.) - 2.
-Use a loop to transfer Serratia marcescens from the agar slant to a new slant. - 3.
-Use a loop to transfer Serratia marcescens from the broth to a new broth. - 4.
-Use a loop to transfer Staphylococcus aureus from the agar slant to a new slant. - 5.
-Use a loop to transfer Staphylococcus aureus from the broth to a new broth. - 6.
-Use a loop to transfer sterile water into your last sterile broth. - 7.
+Check for cloudiness or growth in the media. - 3.
+Check that the inoculating loop handle is tightly screwed. - 4.
+Use a loop to transfer Serratia marcescens from the agar slant to a new slant. - 5.
+Use a loop to transfer Serratia marcescens from the broth to a new broth. - 6.
+Use a loop to transfer Staphylococcus aureus from the agar slant to a new slant. - 7.
+Use a loop to transfer Staphylococcus aureus from the broth to a new broth. - 8.
+Use a loop to transfer sterile water into your last sterile broth. - 9.
 Dip a sterile swab into your sterile water and streak this onto your last slant.
-Dispose of the swab in the biohazard container. - 8.
+Dispose of the swab in the biohazard container. - 10.
 Place your tubes in a plastic beaker and store in the assigned incubator.
 (A beaker can hold tubes from two students.)